seperman/deepdiff/docs/index.rst

 - **DeepDiff** For Deep Difference of 2 objects. :doc:`/diff`

     It return the deep Difference of python objects.
+It can also be used to take the distance between objects. :doc:`/deep_distance`

 - **DeepSearch** Search for objects within other objects. :doc:`/dsearch`